| |

 To fully appreciate Regina, however, it's important understand

-many in the city live and die with the fate of their Canadian Football
+many in the city live and die with the fate of their CFL team, the Saskatchewan Roughriders (July through

 October).
-Taylor Field, with its lively fans from across the province,
+Mosaic Stadium, with its lively fans from across the province,

 is recognized as one of the most entertaining venues in the CFL.

-of nightclubs, horse racing, golf courses, a water slide park,
+of nightclubs, horse racing, golf courses (see below), a great farmers' market,

 and restaurants and accommodations to suit every taste - Regina